martinvonz/jj/docs/operation-log.md

 Jujutsu records each operation that modifies the repo in the "operation log".
 You can see the log with `jj op log`.
 Each operation object contains a snapshot of how the repo looked at the end of the operation.
 We call this snapshot a "view" object.
-The view contains information about where each branch, tag, and Git ref (in Git-backed repos) pointed, as well as the set of heads in the repo, and the current working-copy commit in each workspace.
+The view contains information about where each bookmark, tag, and Git ref (in Git-backed repos) pointed, as well as the set of heads in the repo, and the current working-copy commit in each workspace.
 The operation object also (in addition to the view) contains pointers to the operation(s) immediately